-Bangalore Metro is also known as Namma Metro which means “Our Metro”, is a rapid transit system that serves the city of Bengaluru in India.
+Bangalore Metro map is also known as Namma Metro which means “Our Metro”, is a rapid transit system that serves the city of Bengaluru in India.
 It is the fourth-longest operational metro network in India after Delhi Metro, Hyderabad Metro, and Chennai Metro.
 It is the first metro rail service launched in southern India, and also includes the first underground metro line in southern India.

 Overview of Bangalore Metro/Namma Metro:

-The metro network consists of two color-coded lines with a total length of 42.3 km serving 40 stations.
+The bangalore metro map network consists of two color-coded lines with a total length of 42.3 km serving 40 stations.
 The system has a mix of underground, road level, and elevated stations using standard-gauge tracks.
 As of February 2020, the metro has an average daily ridership of 415,000 passengers.
 By 2023, the system is expected to complete its Phase 2 network and provide connectivity to the city’s important electronic hub and Whitefield.

 The Bengaluru Metro Rail Corporation Limited (BMRCL) is a joint venture between the Government of India and the Karnataka State Government, which builds and operates the Namma Metro.
 Services run daily from 05:00 to 23:00, varying between 4–20 minutes.
 These trains are made up of six cars (coaches).
 The power output is supplied by 750 volts direct current through the third rail.
 The Namma Metro using 750 V DC third rail traction was the second rail transport system in India to use, first one was Kolkata Metro.